carlos-santiago-2017/InsideTheMachine/README.md

 Increasing the number of binary digits in the opcode and register fields increases the total number of instructions the machine can use and the number of registers it can have.

-For example, if you kwno something about binary notation, then you probably kwno that a 3-bit opcode allows the processor to map yo to 2^3 = 8 instructions in its **instruction set**, increasing the opcode size to 8 bits would allow the processor's instruction set to contain up to 256 instructions.
+For example, if you know something about binary notation, then you probably know that a 3-bit opcode allows the processor to map yo to 2^3 = 8 instructions in its **instruction set**, increasing the opcode size to 8 bits would allow the processor's instruction set to contain up to 256 instructions.
 Similarly, increasing the number of bits in the register field increases the possible number of registers that machine can have.

 Arithmetic instructions containing an immediate value use an **immediate type** instruction format, which is slightly different from the register-type format we just saw.
-In an immediate-type instruction, the first byte contains the opcode, the source register, and the destination register, whie the second byte contains the immediate value, as shown in Figure 2-2
+In an immediate-type instruction, the first byte contains the opcode, the source register, and the destination register, while the second byte contains the immediate value, as shown in Figure 2-2

 ![Screen Shot 2020-06-15 at 10 34 02](https://user-images.githubusercontent.com/24994818/84677011-c0041380-aef3-11ea-9500-8ae349d9aeeb.png)